Ventricular Fibrillation (VF)

 Investigations

-• Electrocardiogram (ECG) to measure the electrical activity of the heart and detect abnormal rhythms (see image 2)
+• Electrocardiogram (ECG): This is the primary tool used to measure the electrical activity of the heart and detect abnormal rhythms, such as VF (see Image 2).

-• Imaging tests such as echocardiography or computed tomography (CT) scans to assess the structure and function of the heart
+• Imaging Tests: Echocardiography or computed tomography (CT) scans are used to assess the structure and function of the heart.

-• Other specialized tests such as an electrophysiology study or cardiac catheterization may also be performed to further evaluate the cause of VF.
+• Specialised Tests: An electrophysiology study or cardiac catheterisation may be performed to further evaluate the cause of VF.

-The ECG displays a chaotic, irregular pattern with no discernible QRS complex or P waves.
-The heart rate will also be very fast and irregular, typically between 100 and 160 beats per minute.
+Image 2: This ECG displays the chaotic, irregular pattern characteristic of ventricular fibrillation, with no discernible QRS complex or P waves.
+The heart rate is typically very fast and irregular, often between 100 and 160 beats per minute.

 Diagnosis

-Ventricular fibrillation is always diagnosed in an emergency situation.
-A pulse examination will show no pulse if sudden cardiac death has happened.
+Ventricular fibrillation is typically diagnosed in an emergency situation.
+A pulse examination will show no pulse if sudden cardiac death has occurred.
+ECG is the definitive diagnostic tool, revealing the characteristic chaotic electrical activity of VF.

 Management

-• Cardiopulmonary resuscitation (CPR) to support circulation and oxygenation of the body until a normal rhythm can be restored
+• Cardiopulmonary Resuscitation (CPR): Performed to support circulation and oxygenation until a normal rhythm can be restored.

-• Anti-arrhythmic drugs such as amiodarone can be used to control the heart rate and rhythm
+• Anti-Arrhythmic Drugs: Medications such as amiodarone may be used to control the heart rate and rhythm after defibrillation.

-• Procedures such as coronary artery bypass surgery or angioplasty to treat underlying heart disease that may be contributing to the VF
+• Procedures: Coronary artery bypass surgery or angioplasty may be required to treat underlying heart disease contributing to VF.

-• Implantation of a pacemaker or an implantable cardioverter-defibrillator (ICD) to prevent future episodes of VF or other abnormal heart rhythms
+• Implantable Devices: A pacemaker or an implantable cardioverter-defibrillator (ICD) may be implanted to prevent future episodes of VF or other abnormal heart rhythms.

 Check out our youtube channel